 |$290 to $429

 Additional Costs and Considerations

-Air duct inspection costs range from $80 to $180.
-Some companies will apply the cost of inspection toward the cleaning if you use the same company.
+Air duct inspection costs range from $70 to $130.
+Some companies will apply the cost of inspection toward the cleaning if the same service is used.
 A camera is used to inspect the ductwork and check for pests, damage, debris, mold, insulation issues, and dust buildup.
-Inspecting and cleaning a furnace can cost between $100 and $300 or as much as $500 if an air conditioner is included.
-Cleaning an air conditioning unit averages between $50 and $200.
+It’s recommended that homeowners have air ducts inspected at least once per year.

 Number of Furnaces and AC Units

 The more furnaces and air-conditioning units there are in a house, the more it will cost to clean the air ducts.
 Each additional furnace will add $400 to the cost of furnace duct cleaning.
 Although it’s not common for homes to have more than one furnace, a second furnace is often found in homes with additions where the original furnace was not powerful enough to heat the entire space.

 Sometimes, air vents can become contaminated by pests, mold and mildew, or asbestos.
 If the air duct cleaning professional finds the presences of any contaminants in the ductwork, there will be an additional charge for removal.